zilliztech/zdoc/docs/tutorials/migrations/migrate-from-elasticsearch.md

 - Elasticsearch's `dense_vector` field maps to `FloatVector` in Zilliz Cloud.
 Choose either __Euclidean (L2)__ or __Inner Product (IP)__ as the metric type for the `FloatVector` field.

 - The vector data dimension is retained from the source index.
-Ensure the `dense_vector` field dimension is at least 32 for capacity- or cost-optimized CU type clusters to prevent migration errors.
+Ensure the `dense_vector` field dimension is at least 32 for capacity-optimized CU type clusters to prevent migration errors.
 See [Select the Right CU](./cu-types-explained) for details.

 - See [Field mapping reference](./migrate-from-elasticsearch#field-mapping-reference) for details on field mappings.